maryash/maryash.github.io/160/syllabus.md

 [Circuit Builder Simulator](http://www.neuroproductions.be/logic-lab/index.php){:target="_blank"}

 **COURSE OBJECTIVES**
-The course will include topics such as: Binary number representations; Boolean algebras and logic gates.
-Simplification of Boolean functions.
-NAND and NOR, and other implementations.
-Combinational logic.
-Flip-flops, shifting, counters.
-This course’s objectives will work towards fulfilling of 1:A, B; 2:B; 3:A, C, D of the Computer Science Department’s learning goals.
+The course will include topics such as: binary number representations, Boolean algebras, logic gates, simplification of Boolean functions, NAND and NOR, and other implementations, combinational logic, flip-flops, shifting, and counters.
+This course’s objectives will work towards fulfilling of the articles 1:A, B; 2:B; 3:A, C, D of the Computer Science Department’s learning goals.

 **OTHER POLICIES**
 You are expected to ATTEND CLASS REGULARLY and NOT TO COME IN LATE, as you are RESPONSIBLE FOR ANY MATERIAL COVERED, whether in this syllabus or not, or ANNOUNCEMENT MADE DURING ANY OF THE CLASSES.
 I will post class notes.
 However you will have to attend all lectures to understand the material!
+Hmework/projects will be required and collected every class meeting.
+There will be unannounced quizzes.
+In-class participation may count as a “needed” bonus to the final grade.
+The whole material will be divided (by the date of the Test 1) into two parts.

 **PREREQUISITES**
 CSCI 127 and CSCI 150.